 Crowsnest Annexation Petition

-The timeline for City Council consideration of an annexation is determined primarily by state law and requires a public hearing and passage of an ordinance.
+The timeline for City Council consideration of an annexation is primarily determined by state law and requires a public hearing and the passage of an ordinance.
 Once a property is deemed eligible for annexation by meeting certain criteria under state law, the City Council will evaluate whether the annexation is beneficial to the City in making a final decision.
 If the property is annexed, the property must be zoned within 90 days.

 Annexation is the process by which a municipality may incorporate additional land within its jurisdictional boundaries.
 The most common method of annexation is a petition from the landowner(s), which usually involves a negotiated agreement that sets forth the terms of annexation and obligations of the petitioning property owners and the municipality.